libbyschuknight/tid_til/questions.md

 - What is Docker?

-- What is an image, containter in relation to devops?
+- What is an image, container in relation to devops?

+- Workers...

+- HTTP requests...

+- What is distributed logging?